KyleDev008/KyleDev008/README.md

 To everyone else, well I'm just Kyle (O_O)

-If you were expecting personal details then I sorry, but you won't find those here (x_x)
+If you were expecting personal details then I'm sorry, but you won't find those here (x_x)

 What you can find, however, is whatever cool sh*t I've pushed to my repos by the time you're here!